 Our goal is to source 20% of key ingredients through Regenerative Agriculture methods by 2025, increasing to 50% by 2030.

 Another important aspect of our sustainability efforts is our use of animal by-products.
 Described as “meat and animal derivatives” on the pet food label, these ingredients come from animals that have passed veterinary inspections as fit for human consumption but are surplus from the human food industry.
-They tend not to be used for reasons such low consumer demand and appearance, as they include materials like lungs, kidneys and livers.
+They tend not to be used for reasons such as low consumer demand and appearance, as they include materials like lungs, kidneys, and livers.

-However, there are good reasons to use or ‘upcycle’ these valuable ingredients as they offer safe and quality protein for pets to enjoy, which might otherwise be wasted.
+However, there are good reasons to use or ‘upcycle’.
+These valuable ingredients as they offer safe and quality protein for pets to enjoy, which might otherwise be wasted.
 The by-products we use are specifically selected for the nutrition they provide.
-They are easy for cats and dogs to digest and deliver plenty of nutrients, such as essential amino acids, vitamins, minerals and healthy fats that provide pets with energy and help maintain their health and wellbeing.
+They are easy for cats and dogs to digest and deliver plenty of nutrients, such as essential amino acids, vitamins, minerals, and healthy fats that provide pets with energy and help maintain their health and wellbeing.

 In fact, animal by-products can deliver more nutrients than the type of meats popular with pet owners.
 Kidneys and livers, for example, can contain up to ten times more vitamin B2 (riboflavin) than lean meat.